-- 1. Brand name or trademark - 2.
-Descriptive name of the product - 3.
-Net weight or net content (only metric measurements are accepted) - 4.
-List of ingredients in decreasing order of importance - 5.
-Manufactured by (name of company) in (name of city, state, country) - 6.
-Imported by (name of importer/importing company) - 7.
-Special handling and storage requirements to keep the product safe, if any - 8.
-Cooking and oven temperatures must be indicated both in Celsius and Fahrenheit - 9.
-Detailed instructions for preparation or use - 10.
-Expiration date and / or minimum shelf life, in a legible, visible and indelible form - 11.
-The MINSALUD registration number - 12.
-The SENCAMER (metrology) registration number in the United States.
-The complete list is available at the INN.
-The following additional information must appear on labels for processed foods that are marketed for specific dietary use:
+- Brand name or trademark. - Descriptive name of the product. - Net weight or net content (only metric measurements are accepted). - List of ingredients in decreasing order of importance. - Manufactured by (name of company) in (name of city, state, country) - Imported by (name of importer/importing company). - Special handling and storage requirements to keep the product safe, if any. - Cooking and oven temperatures must be indicated both in Celsius and Fahrenheit. - Detailed instructions for preparation or use. - Expiration date and/or minimum shelf life, in a legible, visible, and indelible form. - The MINSALUD registration number. - The SENCAMER (metrology) registration number.